 AJAX-ZOOM can also be set by certain settings to protect the source image, to the extent, that AJAX-ZOOM is suitable for commercial image providers.

 However, starting from AJAX-ZOOM version 5.3.0, AJAX-ZOOM can also load the original image ("simpleMode" option) instead of image tiles whenever it is suitable, e.g. on zoom.
 In this case, the image loads entirely into browsers cache, which is fine for smaller resolution images.
 Approximately, up to 3 - 4 million pixels the performance losses are negligible on modern devices.
 Depending on the license type, you can also set a resolution threshold to either load the original image directly or use multi-resolution image tiles.

 AJAX-ZOOM works in all modern browsers but is also able to work in legacy IE 7 and IE 8 for the most features.
 On mobile touch devices, AJAX-ZOOM supports pinch-zoom, double tap and two fingers zoom & pan.
 On Windows devices, which have a mouse control and touchscreen, AJAX-ZOOM works great for touch interactions on screen too.

 AJAX-ZOOM has an extensive library with API functions, callbacks or hooks, as well as some extensions.
 With the API functions and callbacks, you can create sophisticated web applications without modifying the actual AJAX-ZOOM code.
 Our team can tailor customized templates (blueprints) to streamline your project.
 If necessary AJAX-ZOOM functionality will be extended.

 Extensions include, for example, the hotspot editor, mouseover zoom or various gallery scripts.
 These extensions extensively make use of AJAX-ZOOM API functions or callbacks and are structurally very similar to any jQuery plugin, which is controlled by options.

 An example of such a simple extension could be found in example21.php.
-In this extension images are instantly read from different directories and displayed in a thumbnail view gallery.
+In this extension, AJAX-ZOOM instantly reads several images from different directories and displays them in a thumbnail gallery view.
 The user can switch between the directories.
 When you click on a thumbnail, the image will open in the AJAX-ZOOM player.